FWC defines nuisance alligators as at least 4 ft in length and displaying aggressive behavior.

 Alligators

 At certain times of year we are apt to see more activity from the indigenous fauna of the state ... as waters recede and flora dies out (due to drought conditions) ... and when it's mating season.
-At such times, the alligators in the community may be moving from pond to pond, and occasionally make their way into yard.
-If you happen to see an alligator that does not appear to be afraid of poeple, is in a yard or someplace other than a pond or wetland/conservation area, or otherwise poses a potential threat, you may report a nuisance alligator to the District Manager - the CDD has a permit through FWC with a trapper and works directly with him.
-Please note: through this permit, the CDD does not need to coordinate with FWC on granting property access - we deal directly with the trapper.
+At such times, the alligators in the community may be moving from pond to pond, and occasionally make their way into a yard.
+If you observe an alligator that does not appear to be afraid of poeple, is in a yard or someplace other than a pond or wetland/conservation area, or otherwise poses a potential threat, report this nuisance alligator to the District Manager.
+The CDD has a permit through FWC and works directly with a trapper - residents do not need to contact FWC, but should submit a nuisance alligator report via the CDD website.

 Please note: